Willy Adames Player Props: Brewers vs. Athletics

 Willy Adames At The Plate

-- Adames has had at least one RBI in 32.1% of his games this season (17 of 53), with more than one RBI six times (11.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 17 games this year (31.5%), Adames has picked up an RBI, and in six of those games (11.1%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 20 of 53 games this season, and more than once 4 times.
+- He has scored in 20 games this season (37.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.